openstack-archive/pylockfile/trunk/doc/lockfile.rst

    this point it's not clear that using the :func:`os.mkdir` method would be insufficient on Unix systems.
 If it proves to be adequate on Unix then the implementation could be simplified and truly cross-platform locking would be possible.
-(It's mostly possible now, but the :func:`break_lock` method needs some work.)

 .. note::

    The current implementation doesn't provide for shared vs. exclusive locks.
-It should be possible for multiple reader processes to lock a file at the same time.
+It should be possible for multiple reader processes to hold the lock at the same time.

 The module defines the following exceptions: